Ayush8120/Improved-MR-DFS-PX4/README.md

 Improved Multi-Robot Depth First Search Algorithm implementation using iris drones using PX4.
 Performed on Ubuntu 18.04 - Gazebo 9

+The algorith has its implementation in [MATLAB](link) but in this repository we focus on python + ROS + Gazebo simulations

 [Step 1](https://docs.px4.io/master/en/ros/mavros_installation.html) MAVROS installation In case you feel stuck with the steps here is a YouTube video to sail you through this step -[Video](https://www.youtube.com/watch?v=jBTikChu02E)